tstriker/py-datetime/README.md

 ## `dt.date`

-* `new dt.date(year, month, day)` - creates a, well, timeless object, all three params are mandatory
+* `dt.date(year, month, day)` - creates a, well, timeless object, all three params are mandatory
 * `date.jsDate` property returns JavaScript Date object representing the datetime
 * `datetime.str()` returns analog of python's `str(date)`, which is `%Y-%m-%d`

 ## `dt.time`
-* `new dt.time(hour, minute, second, millisecond)` - return a new time object
+* `dt.time(hour, minute, second, millisecond)` - return a new time object
-* `new dt.time(time)` - clone an existing dt.time object
+* `dt.time(time)` - clone an existing dt.time object
 * `time.str()` returns analog of python's `str(time)`, which is `%H:%M:%S.%f`

 ## `dt.timedelta`
-* `new dt.timedelta(days, seconds, milliseconds, minutes, hours, weeks)` - return a new time object. the param order is not random and matches python.
+* `dt.timedelta(days, seconds, milliseconds, minutes, hours, weeks)` - return a new time object. the param order is not random and matches python.
-* `new dt.timedelta(millis)` - this will work if millis is > 900. will initiate the timedelta object from milliseconds. this is so you can do `new dt.timedelta(dateA - dateB)`.
+* `dt.timedelta(millis)` - this will work if millis is > 900. will initiate the timedelta object from milliseconds. this is so you can do `dt.timedelta(dateA - dateB)`.
 See gotchas higher up for the 900 thing.
 * `timedelta.totalSeconds()` - returns total seconds between the two times.
 * `timedelta.str()` returns analog of python's `str(time)`, which is `%H:%M:%S.%f`